 The young magi ran in all directions, attacking them both physically and magically.
 One of the dummies had precisely cast a fire spell aiming to her feet, causing her to lose her balance and fall, with it her weapon.
 She groaned in pain before picking herself up.

 The girl became overwhelmed when the dummies had surround her; she was unable to flee.
 She looked in all directions, hoping for an opening to attack each dummy individually.
-The only thing visible for her were humanoid, celeste figures with fire and ice at hand and, certain failure.
+The only thing visible for her were celeste figures with fire and ice at hand and certain failure.

-Realizing that this was inevitable, she reached for her bag and took out a small, runic scroll.
+Realizing that escape was inevitable, she reached for her bag and took out a small, runic scroll.
 She rapidly unrolled the scroll and scanned through its contents.

 "Blinding Light!" she yelled as she absorbed the runes with her hand then released a blast of light, hitting every dummy in the arena.

 The girl smiled weakly then held her knees from exhaustion.
-Heavy beads of sweat fell from her flushed cheeks to the dirt below.
+Drops of sweat fell from her flushed cheeks to the dirt below.
 She panted hard, her breaths were dry and rasp.

 Arcana stood there both shocked and impressed at her student's success.
 Warlic smiled.

 "O- of course!"
-Arcana replied nervously then turned to the small, indoor arena where her student was , "Apprentice, I need you at my presence".
+Arcana replied nervously then turned to the small, indoor arena where her student was, "Apprentice, can you come here please?"

 The magi shook off her exhaustion then ran to her master, picking up her weapon in the process.